luapower/website/www/md/faq.md

 packages as well.
 The build scripts are in the `csrc` directory for each package.
 The C sources are also included, so you can start right away.
-Just make sure you have a compatible [build toolchain][building] installed, and that you build the dependencies first, as listed on the website (or in the WHAT files).
+Just make sure you have a compatible [build toolchain][building] installed, and that you build the dependencies first, as listed on the website.

-To build many packages (or _all_ packages) at once, including all their dependencies _in the right order_, use `sh csrc/build.sh` (note: requires [luapower]).

 ## Can I make single-exe apps with it?